Siblings variable in BHPS Wave 13

 I am unsure about your advice concerning xwavedat; do you mean I should merge any additional variables to that and treat it as my base data set?
 Howeve xwavedat does not contain siblings or birth position so I would have to add these in...

-#9 Updated by Alita Nandi about 4 years ago
+#9 Updated by Alita Nandi over 4 years ago

 Sorry about the confusion - the above Stata code was an example to show how to merge the different files.
 You will need to include the variables you need.